KANSAS CITY, MISSOURI

 A New Gateway for Kansas City

-Kansas City replaces its aging terminal with a modern, single-terminal airport that strengthens regional pride and long-term economic impact.
+Kansas City replaces its aging terminals with a modern, single-terminal airport that strengthens regional pride and long-term economic impact.

 $1.5B